 Conversely, the Platinum Card is a charge card which does not have a pre-set limit.
 In other words, Amex has an internal limit for your card that can change each month.
 If you want to make a large purchase, I suggest calling Amex customer service to alert them about the purchase.
 The Platinum Card is the better card for those with lower income or credit scores because it’s a charge card.
 It also forces you to pay in full, which gives you financial discipline.

-All three cards have annual fees over $400.
+All three cards have annual fees of at least $450.
 The Reserve and Prestige both have annual fees of $450.
 The Prestige will sit in the middle when they raise the fee to $495 on September 1.
 But the Platinum Card is the most expensive at $550.
 None of these cards have their fees waived the first year.
 But they all have travel credits that offset the fees.

 The Reserve has a $300 general travel credit, which brings the “net” annual fee down to $150.
 Of course, this assumes that you will use the entire credit each year.
 Most travelers will use the credit.

 The Prestige has a $250 general travel credit that now works like Chase’s.
 This credit brings the “net” annual fee down to $200 ($245 starting September 1).
 Th

 The Platinum Card has two sets of credits.
 The first is $200 in airline incidental credits, which can be used for in-flight fees, baggage, and even gift cards.
 The second is $200 in Uber credits, which are split into 11 $15 monthly credits and one $35 credit for December.
 The Uber credits are difficult to use, but some people do use them.
 The “net” annual fee for the Platinum Card is $150 assuming all the credits are used.